RoadieHQ/marketing-site/content/docs/details/managing-policies/index.md

 - **Conditional Logic:** Policies can incorporate complex conditions, such as verifying if a user belongs to a specific group or possesses certain attributes, to make nuanced authorization decisions.
 [Backstage](https://backstage.io/docs/permissions/custom-rules/)
 - **Customization:** Administrators have the flexibility to craft custom policies tailored to their organization's unique requirements, ensuring that access controls align with internal processes and security standards.
 [Backstage](https://backstage.io/docs/permissions/custom-rules/)

-By implementing policies, Backstage ensures that access to resources is managed effectively, enhancing security and maintaining the integrity of the development environment.
+By implementing policies, Roadie ensures that access to resources is managed effectively, enhancing security and maintaining the integrity of the development environment.

 To configure this in Roadie we provide a UI for **Policies Management** and you can access it at: `https://<tenant name>.roadie.so/administration/settings/policies`.